fluxsauce/OpenSpree/README.markdown

 # OpenSpree

-*OpenSpree* is an implementation of *[Spree!](http://cheapass.com/freegames/spree)*, a board game about looting a shopping mall.
+*OpenSpree* is a fairly complete hot-seat adaptation of *[Spree!](http://cheapass.com/freegames/spree)*, a board game about looting a shopping mall, implemented in object-oriented PHP and deployed to Orchestra.io.

-## Work in progress

-OpenSpree is under active development; at this time, it is approximately 60% complete, but the interface nowhere near finished.
-It is not possible to complete a game yet.

-For a more comprehensive breakdown of what needs to be done, see the docblock in index.php.
+Some minor features and edge cases are missing, but the game is playable and winnable.

+Keep checking back for new features like AI players, asynchronous play (less page loads), blood spatters, Hong Kong rules, new official custom art straight from the game designers, and more!

-## Description
+## Overview

 Springtime.
 Midnight.
 The Mall is beckoning.